how to dry clothes without dryer

 Generally, if you need to wear something urgently like the same day or the next, it’s best not to wash and then dry without a dryer as it’s not guaranteed to be dry in time for when you need it.

-Can I dry my washing outside in winter?
+Will washing dry outside in winter?

 Yes!
 There’s no reason why you can’t dry your washing outside in winter, as this is one of the most effective ways to dry clothes and prevents the possibility of any mould build-up.
+You might think that your washing won’t dry outside in winter, but it’s definitely possible.

 drying clothes